-It is needless to say that the day we chose was fine; that the sun shone brightly; that the curling eddies of the river smiled sweetly; that the jagged pinnacles of the blocks of ice along shore, which had not yet melted, sparkled brilliantly; that the fresh green foliage of the trees contrasted oddly with these white masses; that Crusty and I shouldered our canoe between us, after having placed our guns, &c., in it, and walked lightly down to the river bank under our burden.
-It is needless, I say, to describe all this minutely, as it would be unnecessary waste of pen, ink, and paper.
-It is sufficient to say, that we were soon out in the middle of the stream, floating gently down the current towards the Point of Marsh, which was to be the scene of our exploits.
+It is needless to say that the day we chose was fine; that the sun shone brightly; that the curling eddies of the river smiled sweetly; that the jagged pinnacles of the blocks of ice along shore, which had not yet melted, sparkled brilliantly; that the fresh green foliage of the trees contrasted oddly with these white masses; that C-- and I shouldered our canoe between us, after

-The day was indeed beautiful, and so very calm and still, that the glassy water reflected every little cloud in the sky; and on the seaward horizon everything was quivering and magically turned upside down-islands, trees, icebergs, and all!
-A solitary gull, which stood not far off upon a stone, looked so preposterously huge from the same atmospherical cause, that I would have laughed immoderately, had I had energy to do so; but I was too much wrapped in placid enjoyment of the scene to give way to boisterous mirth.
-The air was so calm that the plaintive cries of thousands of wild-fowl which covered the Point of Marsh struck faintly on our ears.
-"Ah!" thought I!-but I need not say what I thought.
-I grasped my powder-flask and shook it-it was full, crammed full!
+The day was indeed beautiful, and so very calm and still, that the glassy water reflected every little cloud in the sky; and on the seaward horizon every thing was quivering and magically turned upside down-islands, trees, icebergs, and all!
+A solitary gull, which stood not far off upon a stone, looked so preposterously huge from the same atmospherical cause, that I would have laughed immoderately, had I had energy to do so; but I was too much wrapt in placid enjoyment of the scene to give way to boisterous mirth.
+The air was so calm that the plaintive cries of thousands of wild-fowl which covered the point of marsh struck faintly on our ears.
+"Ah!" thought I!-but I need not say what I thought. grasped my powder-flask and shook it - it was full, crammed full!
 I felt my shot-belt-it was fat, very fat, bursting with shot!
-Our two guns lay side by side, vying in brightness; their flints quite new and sharp, and standing up in a lively wide-awake sort of way, as much as to say, "If you do not let me go, I'll go bang off by myself!"
-Happiness is sometimes too strong to be enjoyed quietly; and Crusty and I, feeling that we could keep it down no longer, burst simultaneously into a yell that rent the air, and, seizing the paddles, made our light canoe spring over the water, while we vented our feelings in a lively song, which, reaching the astonished ears of the afore-mentioned preposterously large gull, caused its precipitate departure.
+Our two guns lay side by side, vying in brightness; their flints quite new and sharp, and standing up in a lively, wide-awake sort of way, as much as to say, "If you do not let me go, I'll go bang off by myself!"
+Happiness is sometimes too strong to be enjoyed quietly: and C- and I, feeling that we could keep it down no longer, burst simultaneously into a yell that rent the air, and, seizing the paddles, made our light canoe spring over the water, while we vented our feelings in a lively song, which reaching the astonished ears of the aforementioned preposterously large gull, caused its precipitate departure.

-In half-an-hour we reached the point; dragged the canoe above high-water mark; shouldered our guns, and, with long strides, proceeded over the swamp in search of game.
+In half an hour we reached the point; and dragging the canoe above high-water mark, shouldered our guns, and, with long strides, proceeded over the swamp in search of game.